 AFS Intercultural Programs is an international, voluntary, non-governmental, non-profit organization that provides intercultural learning opportunities to help people develop the knowledge, skills and understanding needed to create a more just and peaceful world.
 By linking our “learning to live together” philosophy to the defining global issues of the 21st century, AFS is dedicated to building an inclusive community of global citizens determined to build bridges among cultures.

-Recognizing future leaders with the AFS Prize for Young Global Citizens
+Recognizing future leaders with the AFS Award for Young Global Citizens

 Exploring the AFS effect on our alumni